-Stress-induced gastritis, also known as functional dyspepsia, is a stomach condition that, despite not causing inflammation of the stomach like classical gastritis, can cause symptoms such as heartburn, burning sensation and a feeling of a full stomach, and is triggered by emotional issues such as stress, anxiety and nervousness.
+Stress-induced gastritis is a stomach condition that, despite not causing inflammation of the stomach like classical gastritis, can cause similar symptoms such as heartburn, burning sensation and a feeling of a full stomach.
+This type of gastritis is triggered by emotional issues such as stress, anxiety and nervousness.

 This type of gastritis is curable, and can be treated with dietary changes and antacid medication, which helps to soothe the stomach’s mucosa so as not to cause heartburn.
 It’s also important to control nerves and emotions in general, as this is an essential part of the treatment.